 Home to booming modern cities, beautifully manicured gardens, ancient castles, and towering video arcades, Japan’s depth and diversity attract students from the world over.
 This comes as no surprise - nowhere else in the world can you hop aboard a bullet train and go from the dizzying streets of Tokyo to the calm Zen of gardens in Kyoto in little more than the blink of an eye.

 Language Intensive Programs: during the summer, many universities and providers offer language intensive programs, which are typically 1 month-6 weeks long.
-These programs focus on language acquisition and immersion and are wonderful way to kick-start your Japanese studies or to deepen your classroom language skills.
-Many language intensive programs include a home stay option, to really give students exposure to day-to-day language use.
+These programs focus on language acquisition and immersion and are a wonderful way to kick-start your Japanese studies or to deepen your classroom language skills.
+Many language intensive programs include a homestay option, to really give students exposure to day-to-day language use.

 Cultural Studies: For those students who are interested in a more diverse array of courses, there are many summer programs in Japan which offer Asian Studies or Cultural Studies courses.
 These programs are a great way for students to explore the history and tradition behind cultural practices while also experiencing these practices in person.
 Take a calligraphy or flower-arranging class to really get a feel for the depth of tradition which breathes life into Japanese culture.